Bam6561/AethelPlugin/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Minecraft plugin written for Aethel SMP.
+Discontinued and succeeded by [Aethel Core](https://github.com/Bam6561/AethelCore).

 See the [Wiki](https://github.com/Bam6561/AethelPlugin/wiki/Home) for documentation on its features.